About the course

 The second option may be drawn from a list of subjects based on Methods and techniques of scholarship, such as Greek or Roman Numismatics, Greek or Roman Epigraphy, and Documentary Papyrology; or from a second list of topics on specific historical periods or themes, among which are Greek history ca 650–479 BCE; Athenian Democracy in the Classical Age; Alexander the Great and his successors 336–301 BCE; Roman history 146 BC–46 BCE; Roman history 138–312 CE; The economy of the Roman Empire; The provinces of the Roman Empire; Greek and/or Roman religions; Greek and/or Latin historiography; The world of Augustine.
 (For the whole, much more extensive, list, see the Graduate Handbook).

-These options are assessed by a pair of pre-submitted essays.
+The second option is assessed by a pair of pre-submitted essays.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Classics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Classics.

-Candidates may also be required to attend a viva voce examination at which issues arising from their pre‐submitted essays or dissertation are discussed.
+Candidates may also be required to attend a viva voce examination at which issues arising from their essays or dissertation are discussed.

 Many MSt graduates go on to take doctorates, either in Oxford or elsewhere.
 Many subsequently take up university teaching or research posts after finishing their doctorates.
 Those who do not take doctorates go into a variety of occupations, including teaching, publishing, administration, business and other professions.